 Rainbows have given children care and happiness time and time again, and are the only children’s hospice that specifically helps to relieve symptoms, improve life quality and support families during times of bereavement whilst caring for their young ones until the very end.

-Since Champions’ establishment in 2003, we have strived to raise as much money as they can for these incredibly brave young boys and girls, and to this day we have contributed close to a million pounds for Rainbows.
+Since Champions’ establishment in 2003, we have strived to raise as much money as we can for these incredibly brave young boys and girls, and to this day we have contributed close to a million pounds for Rainbows.

 Raising £300,000 in 2014 alone, Champions are proud to support Rainbows in every manner possible, with several of our speakers also acting as patrons for the charity, allowing them to utilise our roster of personalities at charitable fundraising events.